Last updated on July 9th, 2021 at 11:58 pm

 AdMob vs Applovin: CPM and RPM Rates

 The earning model of AdMob is based on a CPM basis, though there is also some CPC advertising available.
 The revenue is highly dependent on the location of the traffic.
 AdMob provides lower rates of CPM compared to AdSense.
 The average RPM on Android platform lies in between 15 cents to USD 1.50 while on iOS, it is between 20 cents to USD 2.
-They have very good fill rates and competitive eCPMs.
-Interstitial ad units have an RPM rate of USD 2 to 4 for Android platform and USD 3 to 5 for iOS platform.
+They have excellent fill rates and competitive eCPMs.
+Interstitial ad units have an RPM rate of USD 2 to 4 for Android platform and USD 3 to 5 for the iOS platform.

 AdMob vs AppLovin: Payment and Earnings Report

 AdMob follows the monthly payment cycle.
 The minimum payout threshold is USD 20.
 It supports payment through several portals which include ACH, PayPal, and Wire Transfer.
 AppLovin pays publishers on a NET15 basis through several options such as PayPal, ACH and Wire Transfer.
 The minimum payout threshold is USD 20.